+Storm Ophelia is on the way tomorrow, and some areas of Ireland are already in red alert, others are in orange alert.
+We know for sure now that there will be some disruption and this means that there’s a distinct possibility the electricity could be cut off.
 Ever since the power went one Christmas Day when I was growing up, I’ve compiled a contingency plan so that I always have particular supplies in the house, just in case.
-This can apply in times of bad weather, snow or just when there are supply problems so it’s a good idea to prepare now – you never know when these tips will come in handy, we weren’t all that put out by the power cut as a result!
+This can apply in times of bad weather, snow or just when there are supply problems so it’s a good idea to prepare now – you never know when these tips will come in handy!

 Mobile phones, DECT phones and many housephones with peripherals like answering machines depend on power to operate.
 Your housephone plug doesn’t depend on the mains electricity though.
 I have a cheap plug-in push-button phone that will work in the event of a power cut.
 We keep a number of portable boost packs in the house, fully charged, for times like this.
 Some are small and will charge a smartphone once, and others are bigger and can even power a laptop or a few phones.
 They’re inexpensive to pick and well worth the investment.
 I use them when I’m out and about for work anyway, as does my husband because he can sometimes be away from a conventional charging point for long periods of time.